jcorioland/jcorioland.github.io/_posts/2019-09-09-terraform-microsoft-azure-remote-state-management.markdown

 identifier: '1465446e-1175-4bab-b4f1-c02eb42c59a3'
 ---

 This blog post is part of the series about using [Terraform on Microsoft Azure](/archives/2019/09/04/terraform-microsoft-azure-introduction.html).
-In this part, I will discuss about Terraform remote state management, i.e. how to save and share the Terraform state between machines, pipelines, team members etc.
+In this part, I will discuss about Terraform remote state management, i.e. how to save, share and lock the Terraform state between machines, pipelines, team members etc.

 <!--more-->

-## Why do you need Terraform remote state ?
+## Why you must store Terraform state remotely

 As discussed in the [previous part of this series](/archives/2019/09/04/terraform-microsoft-azure-basics.html), Terraform needs to maintain state between the different deployments, essentially to improve the way it knows what actions need to be executed during a new deployment.
 [Terraform state](https://www.terraform.io/docs/state/) allows to know what is actually deployed on your target platform and stores some configuration relative to your deployments.
 This state must be considered as sensitive data, as it may contain sensitive information like connection strings, passwords etc...